mozilla/anodejsholidayseason/fully_loaded_node.md

       });
     }

-The key point is an asynchronous API in NodeJS does not imply that work is run on a different processor.
+The key point usage of an asynchronous API in NodeJS does not necessarily yield an application that can use multiple processors.

 ### Approach 3: Do it Asynchronously with Threaded Libraries!

-If you have a library that is written in native code and cleverly implemented, you can actually execute the costly work in different threads from within NodeJS.
+Given a library that is written in native code and cleverly implemented, it *is* possible to execute work in different threads from within NodeJS.
 Many examples exist, one being the excellent [bcrypt library][] from [Nick Campbell][].

   [bcrypt library]: http://github.com/ncb000gt/node.bcrypt.js